aws-amplify/amplify-data/CONTRIBUTING.md

 To start the npm proxy without immediately publishing, run `npm run start:npm-proxy`.

-To publish a snapshot to an already running npm proxy run `npm run publish:snapshot:local latest`

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).